 For all future volunteers, I want you to know how incredible this experience is.
 You will walk into this adventure with many expectations and feelings.
 You will leave having exceeded those expectations and feelings in ways you can not even imagine.
 Enjoy every single minute of every single day you get to explore and experience a new place and the people you will meet.
 You will have the time of your life.
 Katelyn McLaughlin, IVHQ volunteer in South Africa

 For money-conscious travellers, India can be an incredibly cheap country to explore.
 Food is available at dirt cheap prices, and it doesn’t skimp on flavour either.
-India will put you out of your comfort zone, but it’s also a destination where you can have a great time just wandering the streets and checking out the markets without spending a lot of money.
+India will get you out of your comfort zone in the best way possible - and it’s also a destination where you can have a great time just wandering the streets and checking out the markets without spending a lot of money.
 Further afield there are cheap tours and mountain treks on offer, and the Taj Mahal is a must-see for all visitors to India.

 For those wanting a complete experience of everything that India has to offer, consider a one week program orientation, which is a comprehensive introduction to local culture and cuisine, and includes visits to the Taj Mahal, a Bollywood film and extra sightseeing.
 Volunteers generally budget around $30 a week spending money in India.